-1. Appeal Process

-- a.
-Dissatisfaction with the results of a hearing is not itself a valid basis for appeal.
-Appeals are also not an occasion to engage in contempt of the process, administrators, or students who participated in Code process.
-A respondent may appeal the decision on the grounds of: - 1.
-Procedural error is defined as material deviation from procedures that substantially impacted determinations of responsibility or sanctions applied. - 2.
-New evidence is defined as new and substantial evidence that has appeared that could have not reasonably been discovered before the determination of responsibility was made, and that could have substantially impacted determinations of responsibility. - 3.
-Disproportionate Sanctions are where sanctions are grossly disproportionate to the findings of responsibility. - b.
-A Respondent who wishes to request an appeal of a decision of the Honor Board Hearing Panel may do so by notifying in writing the Dean's Designee within seven (7) working days after being notified of the Dean's Designee's decision, except when the appeal is on the basis of new evidence, in which case more time may be granted upon request by the Dean's Designee.
-Students requesting an appeal on the basis of new evidence may, with the permission of the Dean's Designee, listen to a copy of the recording of the original hearing in the presence of an officer of the Honor Board.
+- 1. Appeal Process - a.
+A student may appeal a decision of the Honor Board Hearing Panel or the Dean's Designee on one or more of the following grounds: procedural error, new evidence, and/or inappropriateness of sanction. - i.
+Procedural error is defined as any violation of the procedures stated in this Code. - ii.
+New evidence is defined as testimony or documentation not previously introduced that is directly relevant to the charges heard during the hearing and which merits consideration in light of its potential effect upon the outcome. - iii.
+Inappropriateness of sanction means the sanction is excessive for the violation of the Code. - b.
+An accused student who wishes to request an appeal of a decision of the Honor Board Hearing Panel may do so by notifying in writing the Dean's Designee within seven (7) working days after being notified of the Dean's Designee's decision, except when the appeal is on the basis of new evidence, in which case more time may be granted by the Dean's Designee.
+Students requesting an appeal on the basis of new evidence may, with the permission of the Dean's Designee, listen to a copy of the audio recording of the original hearing in the presence of an officer of the Honor Board.
 Access to the recording will not be provided to any other individual. - c.
 The appeal document must be in writing and must provide evidence of procedural error, excessive sanction, and/or new evidence.